 In mitochondrial toxicity, the mitochondria are damaged and lactic acid is not broken down.
 This can cause levels of lactic acid to rise.
 If the levels of lactic acid become too high, a rare, but serious condition called lactic acidosis can occur.

 Lactic acidosis can result in liver problems, including a buildup of fat in and around the liver and liver inflammation.
-This condition is more common in HIV+ women than men, especially pregnant or obese women.
+This condition is more common in women living with HIV than in men living with HIV.
+It is also more likely to occur in pregnant or obese women.

 Non-nucleoside reverse transcriptase inhibitors (NNRTIs), especially Viramune (nevirapine), can cause liver problems.
 Research has shown that women with more than 250 CD4 cells are 12 times more likely to develop life-threatening liver problems when they use Viramune.
 Viramune should not be used as first-time treatment in women with CD4 counts over 250.
 In addition, women with over 250 CD4 cells should not switch to Viramune unless there are no other options.
 In men, liver problems are more likely to occur if the CD4 count is above 400 at the time of starting HIV treatment with Viramune for the first time.

 The greatest risk of liver problems occurs during the first six weeks of treatment with Viramune.
 It is important that your health care provider order liver function tests before you start taking Viramune and test your blood frequently during the first three to four months of treatment.

 Protease inhibitors (PIs), especially full-dose Norvir (ritonavir) and Aptivus (tipranavir) given with Norvir, are also associated with liver damage.
 Unlike Viramune, PIs may cause liver damage at any time.
 Patients infected with both HIV and hepatitis C may be at higher risk for developing liver damage while taking PIs.